Gladiator vs. Tacoma: The Ultimate Comparison

-The standard engine on all Jeep Gladiator models is a 3.6l V6 that produces 285 horsepower and 260 lb-ft of torque.
+The standard engine on all Jeep Gladiator models is a 3.6l V6 that produces 285 horsepower, 260 lb-ft of torque, and has an EPA fuel economy rating of 19 MPG combined.
+The Jeep Gladiator also offers an EcoDiesel, turbocharged straight-six powertrain that makes 260 horsepower, 442 lb-ft of torque and is rated for a combined 24 mpg.
 Meanwhile, the Toyota Tacoma comes standard with a 2.7l four-cylinder making 159 horsepower and 180 lb-ft of torque.
-Buyers can also upgrade their Tacoma to a 3.5l V6 at 278 horsepower and 265 lb-ft of torque.
+Buyers can upgrade their Tacoma to a 3.5l V6 at 278 horsepower and 265 lb-ft of torque.
+Both of these Toyota powertrains make 21 miles per gallon in their two-wheel-drive configuration.
+The V6 makes 18 miles in four-wheel-drive, and the four-cylinder makes 20 in four-wheel-drive.Â

-If you're shopping the base models of the Gladiator and Tacoma, you will obviously be treated to significantly more power by the Jeep pickup.
+If you're shopping the base models of the Gladiator and Tacoma, you will be treated to significantly more power by the Jeep pickup.
 Many sedans offer more power from their base engine than the Tacoma, meaning Asheville shoppers will most likely want to upgrade if choosing the Toyota.
 That's particularly true if you plan on towing or needing passing power on the highway.

 Gladiator vs Tacoma: Off-Roading & Features